Is Auto Insurance Not Required in Virginia?

 Pros and Cons of Driving Without Insurance in Virginia

 Are you debating driving without insurance in Virginia?
-There are pros and cons to driving without insurance.
+There are pros and cons of driving without insurance.

 Advantages of Not Having Car Insurance